antoine-gallais/antoine-gallais.github.io/aboutme.md

 My name is Antoine Gallais.
 Currently working in the FUN research group of Inria Lille - Nord Europe (full 2-year secondment, 2017-19), I am an associate professor at the University of Strasbourg, France.

-I earned a PhD in Computer Science from the University of Lille (2007), and a HDR habilitation from the University of Strasbourg (2017).

 Specialties: wireless ad hoc and mesh networks, actuator and sensor networks, Industrial Internet of Things, activity scheduling, routing and MAC protocols, fault-tolerance, mobile networks, mobile and distributed computing.